Kentucky

 You are NOT eligible to vote in Kentucky if:

-• You are registered to vote in another state
+- You are registered to vote in another state

-• A judge has specifically ruled that you are not able to vote.
+- A judge has specifically ruled that you are not able to vote.

-• You must not have been convicted of a felony, or if you have, your voting rights must have been restored.
+- You must not have been convicted of a felony, or if you have, your voting rights must have been restored.

 Restorative Requirements

-• If you are convicted of a non-violent felony, your right to vote is automatically restored once you complete your full sentence.
+- If you are convicted of a non-violent felony, your right to vote is automatically restored once you complete your full sentence.

-• If you are convicted of a felony involving treason, bribery, or a violent crime, or if you are convicted of a felony outside of Kentucky, once you have completed all terms of your sentence including probation and parole, your right to vote may only be restored by the petitioning the Governor.
+- If you are convicted of a felony involving treason, bribery, or a violent crime, or if you are convicted of a felony outside of Kentucky, once you have completed all terms of your sentence including probation and parole, your right to vote may only be restored by the petitioning the Governor.

 You may preregister to vote in Kentucky

-• at 17 years of age provided you will be 18 by the next general election.
+- at 17 years of age provided you will be 18 by the next general election.

 How to register

 Kentucky residents may register to vote at the County Clerk’s office, by mail, or online.
-The online voter registration application can be found on the Secretary of State’s website
+The online voter registration application can be found on the Secretary of State’s website.

 Voters who wish to register must have lived in Kentucky for at least 28 days before the date of the election.
-Applicants are asked on the voter registration application to provide their residence address in Kentucky and other identifying information, and sign an oath affirming that they meet the legal qualifications to register to vote.
+Applicants are asked on the voter registration application to provide their residence address in Kentucky and other identifying information, and to sign an oath affirming that they meet the legal qualifications to register to vote.

 If You Want to Vote Absentee, requests may be made: